paulomarcondes/vivm/README.md

 Then, [download the installer](http://downloads.vagrantup.com/tags/v1.3.0) (and install) for your platform.
 Follow [these instructions](http://docs.vagrantup.com/v2/installation/index.html).

+Also, you will need a SSH client.
+I suggest you use [PuTTY](http://www.chiark.greenend.org.uk/~sgtatham/putty/).

 ## How to setup?
 Really?
 Just follow [these instructions](http://docs.vagrantup.com/v2/installation/index.html).